TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 So far, our game has movement, dungeon exploring, combat, and AI (okay, we're stretching the meaning of "intelligence" in *artificial intelligence* to its limits, but bear with me here).
 Now it's time for another staple of the roguelike genre: items\!
 Why would our rogue venture into the dungeons of doom if not for some sweet loot, after all?

-In this part of the tutorial, we'll acheive a few things: a working inventory, and a functioning healing potion.
+In this part of the tutorial, we'll achieve a few things: a working inventory, and a functioning healing potion.
 The next part will add more items that can be picked up, but for now, just the healing potion will suffice.

 For this part, we'll need four more colors.
 Let's get adding those out of the way now.
 Open up `colors.py` and add these colors: